INFORMATION

 The spotted eagle-owl (Bubo africanus) also known as the African spotted eagle-owl and the African eagle-owl, is a medium-sized species of owl, one of the smallest of the eagle owls.
 Its length is 45 cm (18 in) and its weight is from 454 to 907 grams (1.0 to 2.0 lb).
 It has a 100 to 140 cm (39 to 55 in) wingspan.
 The facial disk is off-white to pale ochre and the eyes are yellow.
 It has prominent ear-tufts, and the upper body is dusky brown, the lower parts off-white with brown bars.
 Prior to 1999 the spotted eagle-owl was considered conspecific with the greyish eagle-owl, but now it is classed as a separate species.
 Its prey mainly consists of rodents, small mammals, birds, insects and reptiles, although it has a dietary preference for small mammals such as rodents and shrews.
 It often swallows its prey whole, with much head-jerking, pausing and resting in between, while a portion of the prey remains inside the mouth, until the prey can finally be swallowed down completely.

-The following rules apply to Shareholders/tenants/family/friends/visitor.
-The Resort Manager shall have the right to request that any guilty party pay for damages and/or immediately evacuate the Resort should any of the rules be transgressed or not adhered to.
+*The following rules apply to shareholders, tenants, family members, friends, and visitors.
+The Resort Manager reserves the right to request any responsible party to pay for damages and/or vacate the resort immediately if any of the rules are violated.
+Umzumbe reserves the right to search your vehicle.*

 BOOKING & ARRIVAL:

-- Arriving without a booking and last- minute bookings– (R1000.00)
+*Note: Arriving without a booking and last minute bookings incurs a fine of R1000.00.*

 TIME OF ARRIVAL: STRICTLY 14H00